SiyuLiu0329/python-3d-image-augmentation/README.md

 - Reshape your images to the format (d1, d2, d3, 1).

+- The augmentation parameter are documented in to the function definitions in `augment3D.py`.
+A formal documentation will be provided when the remaining functionalities are implemented.

 - Apply augmentation as the following example:
 ```
 from augmentor import Augmentor